-Social media used to silence the debate on women’s civil rights - The Post Millennial
+Social media used to silence the debate on women’s civil rights

 “Gender dysphoric children and teens are experiencing a crisis of identity,” wrote Deborah Cohen and Hannah Barnes.
 “Young people generally struggle to think about the long term consequences of life choices.”
 They conclude that “unsurprisingly, questions are asked about the ability of these young people to make decisions with informed consent.”

-Center to this discussion is how big pharma, service providers and health services are responding to what many refer to as a social contagion.
+Central to this discussion is how big pharma, service providers and health services are responding to what many refer to as a social contagion.
 The study affirms “the greater issue [is] how commissioners, service providers, and research institutions have failed this vulnerable group of people who deserve equitable standards of research.”

-Where research and medical institutions are buttressing a neoliberal approach to medicine, we must question which sorts of research ought to be funded and why.
-Hormone treatments for adults are highly debated, and support for the medicalization of children ignores the research that shows it is a social contagion.
-It is imperative that debate around this issue be open and honest, not hijacked by those on social media, and those with enough woke points to access purity politics.
+Where research and medical institutions are buttressing a neoliberal approach to medicine, this throws a wrench into the works forcing us to question which sorts of research ought to be funded and why.
+Where hormone treatments for adults are already highly debated, it seems that the support for the medicalization of children for what is widely understood as a social contagion, it is imperative that debate around this issue be allowed and not hijacked by those on social media, to include the gatekeepers to membership in these social media forums.
+Or that everything related to medical access is defined in either having access to a credit card or having enough woke points to access purity politics.

-Despite the scores of women and men banned on Twitter in recent months, or the left-wing publications printing epithets directed specifically at women, there is a disconnect between the free speech that social media was ostensibly set up to nurture and the reality of how social media is actively shutting down debate over issues which disproportionately affect women and children.
+Despite the scores of women and men banned on Twitter in recent months or the left-wing publications printing epithets directed specifically at women, there seems to be a disconnect between the free speech that social media was ostensibly set up to nurture and the reality of how social media today is serving to shut down debate over issues which disproportionately affect women and children.

 The women and men of the UK were recently handed two bizarre and quite contradictory readings of the law pertaining to gender identity—one criminal and one civil.
 What these decisions reveal about the way social media has not only emboldened the transgender lobby in the UK is bone chilling and the measured difference of who was told what speaks volumes to the imprint that sexism still maintains within the criminal and civil legal system of the UK where women are facing some of the greatest challenges since the Suffragettes.